IceHe/lib/java/cmd/javac.md

 warning: [serial] serializable class PersistentTime has no definition of serialVersionUID
 ```

-- If a serializable class doesn’t explicitly declare a field named `serialVersionUID`, then the serialization runtime environment calculates a default `serialVersionUID` value for that class based on various aspects of the class, as described in the Java Object Serialization Specification.
+- If a serializable class doesn't explicitly declare a field named `serialVersionUID`, then the serialization runtime environment calculates a default `serialVersionUID` value for that class based on various aspects of the class, as described in the Java Object Serialization Specification.
-    - However, it’s strongly recommended that all serializable classes explicitly declare `serialVersionUID` values because the default process of computing `serialVersionUID` values is highly sensitive to class details that can vary depending on compiler implementations.
+    - However, it's strongly recommended that all serializable classes explicitly declare `serialVersionUID` values because the default process of computing `serialVersionUID` values is highly sensitive to class details that can vary depending on compiler implementations.
     - As a result, this might cause an unexpected InvalidClassExceptions during deserialization.
     - To guarantee a consistent `serialVersionUID` value across different Java compiler implementations, a serializable class must declare an explicit `serialVersionUID` value.